HarrisonKramer/optiland/docs/developers_guide/optimization_framework.rst

 The Optiland optimization framework includes the following components:

-- **Operands**: Quantitative metrics for evaluating optical system performance.
+- **Operands**: Quantitative metrics for evaluating optical system performance or properties (e.g., RMS spot size, wavefront error, etc.).
 - **Variables**: System parameters that can be adjusted (e.g., surface curvatures, separations).
 - **Optimization Problem Class**: Encapsulates the problem definition, linking operands and variables.
 - **Optimizers**: Algorithms for solving optimization problems, such as gradient-based methods or evolutionary strategies.